5 Reasons Your Crowdfunding Campaign is Not the Pebble Watch

 (and what you can learn from it)

 There is no overnight success.
 Not in business, and definitely not in crowdfunding.
 It only appears so.
-And to prove it, I decided to research one of crowdfunding’s darlings, the Pebble Watch.
+And to prove it, I decided to research one of crowdfunding’s darlings, the Pebble Watch (now owned by Fitbit).
 A triple crown of a crowdfunding success story, Pebble’s first campaign raised over $10M on Kickstarter in 2012.
 That first Pebble campaign put rewards crowdfunding on the map as a funding game-changer for start-ups who had previously been kept in the gate when VCs didn’t see their potential.
 That’s actually where Pebble’s crowdfunding story began.
 Turned down for additional funding by the VCs they pitched, founder Eric Migicovsky and his team asked the crowd if they wanted the new Pebble wearable technology.
 The crowd gave a resounding “Yes.”
 A crowdfunding Cinderella story, right?

 You are not the Pebble Watch.
 The Pebble Watch is a crowdfunding unicorn.
 But even unicorns have something to teach us regular horses.
 Pebble didn’t come by their first success in 2012 simply by waving a crowdfunding magic wand.
 Years of product and audience development, and months of crowdfunding preparation preceded their initial and continued success.
 So let’s get to it.